microbialinformatics/assignment03/README.md

 ![plot of chunk unnamed-chunk-9](./README_files/figure-html/unnamed-chunk-9.png)
       * Compare your Chi-Squared distributions to what you might get from the appropriate built in R functions
       * Based on your distribution calculate p-values

       * How does your p-value compare to what you saw using the built in functions?
 Explain your observations.

+Answer: With the built in chisquared test with yates continuity correction, the p-value was 5.482e-05, without the yates continuity correction, p-value was 1.632e-05.